‘Tom Clancy’s Rainbow Six: Siege’ next-gen patch arrives next week

 Ubisoft has detailed the upcoming next-gen patch for Tom Clancy’s Rainbow Six: Siege.

-Expected to arrive next week on December 1, owners of Tom Clancy’s Rainbow Six: Siege are eligible for free upgrade to the next-gen version, coming complete with 120 frames per second (FPS), 4K resolution, faster loads, and DualSense controller features on PS5.
+Owners of Tom Clancy’s Rainbow Six: Siege will be eligible for free upgrade to the next-gen version when it arrives next week on December 1 – complete with 120 frames per second (FPS), 4K resolution, faster loads, and DualSense controller features on PS5.

-In a blog post from the company, it was outlined that player progression will carry across in the same console family.
+In a Ubisoft blog post, it was outlined that player progression will carry across in the same console family.
 However, with the new Ubisoft Connect service, gamers will be able to take their progression between console systems as much as they choose to.

 Two graphical options on the PS5 and Xbox Series X will be available.
 Performance mode allows the game to be played up to 120FPS with 4K dynamic resolution scaling, with the resolution mode targeting 60FPS and true 4K visuals.
 Xbox Series S owners will also receive the same two options, however, performance will have a 1080p display, with resolution mode boasting 1728p.